crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 = 0x0000000000000000800000000000000000000000000000000000000000000000 // type(int192).min (when seen as a int192)
 ```

-To handle this particular case, we can always start by sign-extending or cleaning the result before attempting to reconstruct the other multiplicand.
+A way to handle this is to always start by sign-extending or cleaning the result before attempting to reconstruct the other multiplicand.
-This removes one of the checks.
+This then removes the need for checking the special condition.

 ```solidity
 /// @notice version >= 0.8.17